parasol-aser/OMPRacer/README.md

 # OMPRacer

+OMPRacer has been incorporated into Coderrect, a full fledged HPC debugging tool.
+Please checkout coderrect.com to download the tool (free download and use).

-Currently our tool is only provided as a binary.
+The OMPRacer prototype appeared in SC'20 is only provided as a binary.

 The easiest way to try it out is to use our [docker image](https://hub.docker.com/repository/docker/bradswain/ompracer).